imfing/hextra/exampleSite/content/docs/guide/organize-files.md

 ## Configure Content Directory

+By default, the root `content/` directory is used by Hugo to build the site.
-If we need to use a different directory for our content, we can do so by setting the [`contentDir`](https://gohugo.io/getting-started/configuration/#contentdir) parameter in our site configuration file.
+If you need to use a different directory for content, for example `docs/`, this can be done by setting the [`contentDir`](https://gohugo.io/getting-started/configuration/#contentdir) parameter in the site configuration `hugo.yaml`.

 ## Add Images